GuoJingjie/yade_code/doc/sphinx/installation.rst

 .. comment: is it possible to invoke python yade.config.revision and put it above as a text in the doc?

-For building the documentation you should at first execute the command ``make install`` and then ``make doc`` to build it.
+For building the documentation you should at first execute the command ``make install`` and then ``make doc`` to build it, provided that package ``texlive-xetex`` is present.
+On some multi-language systems an error ``Building format(s) --all.
+This may take some time... fmtutil failed.`` may occur, in that case a package ``locales-all`` is required.

 The generated files will be stored in your current install directory /path/to/installfolder/share/doc/yade-your-version.
 Once again writing permissions are necessary for installing into /usr/local/share/doc/.
 To open your local documentation go into the folder html and open the file index.html with a browser.

 ``make manpage`` command generates and moves manpages in a standard place.